Storyous/features/README.md

 # README
 This is a place where features are managed across all Storyous systems.
 Purpose of this repository is to provide a convenient, easy to use and one standard way how to turn on/off separate features only for some merchants, tariffs, environments, versions of POS and so on.
 This repository is used as a configuration for our _features service_ application, which works as provider of features evaluation for all our other systems.

+> As a online editor you can use [JSON Editor Online](http://www.jsoneditoronline.org/).

 This repository consists of two main files at the moment of writing this readme file.

 - features.json